 Web of Science is a mostly STEM database.
 Although it will return less search results than Search It, they will typically be more scholarly.
 Web of Science has a terrific interface which allows the user to easily find useful research based on articles they have already found.

-AGRICOLA is an agricultural sciences scholarly database.
-This database will return less search results than the previous two databases, but those results will more pertinent to your research.
-AGRICOLA is maintained by the U.S. Department of Agriculture's National Agricultural Library.
+Agricola is an agricultural scholarly database.
+This database will return less search results than the previous two databases, but those results will all be ag. specific.
+Agricola is maintained by the U.S. Department of Agriculture's National Agricultural Library.

 If you are interested in what other databases are available to you at WSU, check out this list.